telerik/report-server-docs/data-alerts-management.md

-The **Data Alerts** view is the place from which you can manage data alerts, review the alerts' execution and manage subscribers.
+The **Data Alerts** view is the place from where you can manage data alerts, review the alerts' execution and manage subscribers.

 Data Alerts
 ----------